FAST GOES MAINSTREAM AS EUROPEAN VIEWERS EMBRACE FREE STREAMING, RAKUTEN TV SAYS

 WHY NOW IS A GOOD MOMENT FOR BRANDS TO ADVERTISE ON TV

 24. 4.
 2020 Television audiences have gone through the roof because of the coronavirus lockdown, but will advertisers use the spike in engagement to drive brand-building campaigns, given the economic uncertainty?
 That is the billion dollar question, and according to Mike Shaw, Director of Advertising Sales at Roku, the answer should be ‘yes’.
-He has a long list of … Continue reading WHY NOW IS A GOOD MOMENT FOR BRANDS TO ADVERTISE ON TV
+He has a long list of reasons why brand activity now, rather than later, will pay handsome dividends.

 WHAT THE GROWN-UPS THINK ABOUT TV